soapboxfork/ombuds-spec/doc/web-relay-api.md

 ### 6.3 Protecting Users

-An API server operating in good faith should do all of the following things:
+A web relay operating in good faith should do all of the following things:

-`Do not keep server logs.`
+- Do not keep server logs.

-`Setup a tor hidden service`
+- Setup a tor hidden service

-`Use proper public key authentication for software updates and HTTPS`
+- Use proper public key authentication for software updates and HTTPS